Study with us

 For ‘controlled access’ (or index) terms, the Centre uses:

-Catalogues are currently produced in house using Cantab, an ISAD(G) compliant database for the hierarchical cataloguing of archives, developed by Cambridge archivists using the Windows application Microsoft Access.
+Catalogues are currently produced in house ArchivesSpace, an ISAD(G) compliant database for the hierarchical cataloguing of archives, hosted by the Cambridge University Library.

 The Centre also publishes digital images of its collections, usually through partnership working.
 The Churchill Papers (catalogue, digital images of documents and research guides) have been commercially published by Bloomsbury Academic.